darshgarg7/TLS-Certificate-Generator/README.txt

 - OpenSSL (Install via Homebrew: `brew install openssl`)
 - Docker and Kubernetes (optional)
 - Certbot for Let's Encrypt integration (`brew install certbot`)
+- Look through the files for areas where you have to add your own paths

 ## Installation
 1. Clone the repository: